Proud Boy convicted of helping spearhead Capitol attack ties Jan. 6 sentence record with 18 years

-WASHINGTON (AP) — A one-time leader in the Proud Boys far-right extremist group has been sentenced to 18 years in prison for his role in the Jan.
+WASHINGTON (AP) — A one-time leader in the Proud Boys far-right extremist group was sentenced Friday to 18 years in prison for his role in the Jan.
 6 riot at the U.S. Capitol, tying the record for the longest sentence in the attack.

-Nordean was “the undisputed leader on the ground on Jan 6,” said prosecutor Jason McCullough.
-Prosecutors had asked the judge to sentence the Seattle-area chapter president to 27 years.
+"He is the undisputed leader on the ground on Jan 6,” said prosecutor Jason McCullough.

-He was one of two Proud Boys sentenced Friday.
+The Seattle-area chapter president was one of two Proud Boys sentenced Friday.
 Dominic Pezzola was convicted of smashing a window at the U.S. Capitol in the building's first breach on Jan.
 6, 2021.
-He defiantly declared "Trump won!" as he walked out of the courtroom after being sentenced to 10 years in prison, also among the longest sentences in the Jan.
+He defiantly raised a fist and declared "Trump won!" as he walked out of the courtroom after being sentenced to 10 years in prison, also among the longest sentences in the Jan.
 6 attack.

-The previous record for a Jan.
-6 sentence had been set by Stewart Rhodes, founder of another far-right extremist group the Oath Keepers.
+The 18-year record for a Jan.
+6 sentence was set by Stewart Rhodes, founder of another far-right extremist group the Oath Keepers.
+Members of both groups were convicted separately of seditious conspiracy, a rarely brought Civil War-era offense.

 The highest ranking Proud Boy convicted after a monthslong trial earlier this year, Proud Boys leader Enrique Tarrio, is scheduled to be sentenced Tuesday.

 Prosecutors said Nordean’s words and online posting grew increasingly violent leading up to Jan.
-6. On that day, he led a group of nearly 200 men toward the Capitol, then moved to the front of the mob and helped tear down a fence, allowing rioters to enter the grounds, according to court documents.
+6. On that day, he led a group of nearly 200 men toward the Capitol, then moved to the front of the mob and helped tear down a fence, allowing rioters to pour onto the grounds and confront police, according to court documents.
+Prosecutors had asked for a 27-year sentence.

-Defense attorneys have argued there was no plan to storm the Capitol that day and pushed back against the idea that he tore down the fence or that his rhetoric was specifically about Jan.
-6. Nordean, 33, of Auburn, Washington, says he now sees Jan.
-6 as a “complete and utter tragedy.”
+Defense attorneys have argued there was no plan to storm the Capitol that day and pushed back against the idea that Nordean tore down the fence or that his rhetoric was specifically about Jan.
+6. They asked for less than two years.

+For his own part, the 33-year-old from Auburn, Washington, told the judge he now sees Jan.
+6 as a “complete and utter tragedy" and he regretted not trying to use his leadership role to stop what happened.

 “There is no rally or political protest that should hold value over human life,” he said.
 “To anyone who I directly or even indirectly wronged, I’m sorry.”

-The sentence was handed down by U.S. District Judge Timothy Kelly, who also sentenced Pezzola earlier in the day.
+The sentence was handed down by U.S. District Judge Timothy Kelly, a Trump appointee who also sentenced Pezzola earlier in the day and applied a terrorism enhancement in both cases.

-Pezzola, 46, took a police officer's riot shield and used it to smash the window, allowing rioters to make the first breach into the Capitol, and he later filmed a "celebratory video" with a cigar inside the building, prosecutors said.
-He was a recent Proud Boys recruit, however, and a jury acquitted him of the most high-profile charge, seditious conspiracy, a rarely brought Civil War-era offense.
-He was convicted of other serious charges, and prosecutors had asked for 20 years in prison.
+Pezzola, 46, took a police officer's riot shield and used it to smash the window, allowing rioters to make the first breach into the Capitol, and he later filmed a "celebratory video" with a cigar inside, prosecutors said.
+He was a recent Proud Boys recruit, however, and a jury acquitted him of seditious conspiracy.
+He was convicted of other serious charges and prosecutors had asked for 20 years in prison.

 “He was an enthusiastic foot soldier," prosecutor Erik Kenerson said.

 Kelly noted that Pezzola, of Rochester, New York, was a newcomer to the group who didn't write the kind of increasingly violent online messages that his co-defendants did leading up to the Jan.
 6 attack.
-Still, he was in some ways a “tip of the spear” in allowing rioters to get into the Capitol, said the judge, who decided to apply a terrorism enhancement to the sentence.
+Still, he was in some ways a “tip of the spear” in allowing rioters to get into the Capitol, Kelly said.

 “The reality is you smashed that window in and let people begin to stream into the Capitol building and threaten the lives of our lawmakers," the judge told Pezzola.
 “It’s not something that I ever dreamed I would have seen in our country.”